chevah/geck/content/python.rst

 Abstract methods can be public or private.

-When raising the NotImplementedError make sure you add some text to uniquely identify this abstract methods.
+When raising the `NotImplementedError`, make sure you add some text to uniquely identify this abstract methods.
-During development we might report errors without a traceback and having a custom message associated with the error make it easier to identify what is wrong.
+During development, we might report errors without a traceback, and having a custom message associated with the error makes it easier to identify what is wrong.

 When defining an abstract class, suffix it with `Abstract` name.
-This should let other know that this class should not be directly instantiated.
+This should let others know that this class should not be directly instantiated.

 All abstract methods should be defined at the beginning of the class, even before the `__init__` method or class variables.
-They should be documented with docstring describing their usage and how they should be implemented.
+They should be documented with docstring, describing their usage and how they should be implemented.